 The D500 also introduces Auto AF Fine Tune,

-which automatically adjusts AF Fine Tune settings for the attached lens,
+which can adjust AF Fine Tune settings for the attached lens,

-The D500 has the same autofocusing system as the D5 (Nikon's current best full-frame camera)
+The D500 has the same autofocusing system as the D5 (Nikon's newest full-frame camera)

 and lacks a focusing lamp (presumably because it doesn't need one).